What Is IT Lifecycle Management and Why Should You Care?

 Defining IT Lifecycle Management

-The sequence of stages in an IT assets lifecycle are predictable and straightforward.
+The sequence of stages in an IT assets lifecycle is predictable and straightforward.
 These include:

 1. Planning: Everything starts at the planning stage.
 If you or your business demands anything you first plan for it.
 Think of the ways in which the need can be fulfilled.
 From where, by whom and for how much it will be made available for your use.
 All this is cover under planning.